Devansh-ops/aws-cdk-demo-project/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
-* `npx cdk diff`    compare deployed stack with current state
-* `npx cdk synth`   emits the synthesized CloudFormation template
+# Coding Challenge

+The goal was to use CDK and Cloudformation to deploy an app on AWS.
+The stack includes the following resources:
+- Lambda function
+- S3 Bucket
+- API Endpoint
+- DynamoDB Table

-## Set AWS account and region to use
+## Set AWS account and region

 on Windows (CMD)
 ```bash